Decomposition of free cumulants: -Boolean cumulants of orthogonal replicas

-for any $1\leq k <n$. \end{enumerate} These properties remain valid when $a_i$ is replaced by $a_ib_i$, $b_i\in \mathcal{B}$, where $1\leq i <n$. \end{Lemma} {\it Proof.} To prove (1), we need to verify that both conditions of Definition 5.1 hold.
+{\it Proof.} To prove (1), we verify both conditions of Definition 5.2.
 The second condition is clearly satisfied since the values of $B_{w}$ are proportional to $p_j$ when $h(w)=j$ and $p_j\perp p_{j'}$ when $j\neq j'$.
-In order to prove the first condition, it suffices to show that
+For the first condition, it suffices to show that

 for any $a_1=a_1(j_1), \ldots, a_n=a_n(j_n)$ whenever $h(w)=j$ and $1\leq k<n$.
 If $n=2$, we clearly have

 since